 Over recent years in the UK, pumpkin picking has become a big tradition for many families on the build up to Halloween (nicely timed with October half term), and we absolutely love it!
-Dressed in wellies, our boys have so much fun weaving their wheelbarrow through the fields in search of that perfect pumpkin to then bring it home to carve into their Halloween masterpiece.
+Dressed in wellies, it’s guaranteed fun for littles one as they weave their wheelbarrow through the fields in search of that perfect pumpkin to then bring it home to carve into their Halloween masterpiece.
 Plus, picking your own pumpkins from a farm is much more rewarding than adding it to your online supermarket delivery; you know that your money is going direct to the farmer.

-If you’re looking for Peak District pumpkin picking options, the best (and only) place is Village Pumpkins in Barlow, which is strictly just a mile from the National Park boundary, between Chesterfield and Sheffield.
-Plus Village Pumpkins is FREE to enter, you just pay for your pumpkins at the end.
-It’s a beautiful setting too, especially with poppy flowers popping up amongst the pumpkins.
+If you’re looking for Peak District pumpkin picking options, the best place is Village Pumpkins in Barlow, which is strictly just a mile from the National Park boundary, between Chesterfield and Sheffield.
+We go every year!

 Click here for google map location.
 Address is: Johnnygate Ln, Barlow, Dronfield S18 7SE.

-There is no public transport to Village Pumpkins and you will need to get there by car.
+The easiest way to get to Village Pumpkins is by car.
 As you approach the farm you will notice lots of signs to point you in the right direction, so don’t worry about getting lost!

 Your pumpkin picking journey